 The reality is that four people living in an average home can create as much as 8 Liters a day of Condensation in your home.
-We also create condensation by bathing, boiling a kettle, and cooking.
+We also generate condensation by bathing, boiling a kettle, and cooking.

 Condensation On The Ceiling

-So how can you reduce Condensation in your home?
+HOW TO Reduce Condensation in your home?

 What is Condensation, and How Does it Form?